pongasoft/re-quickstart/src/plugin/resources/skeletons/common/README.md

    Click on the CMake Icon in the toolbar then click on ‘Configure’ icon at which point you will be prompted for a Kit.
 You should select “Visual Studio Build Tools 2019 - amd64”.
 This will configure CMake.

 > #### Tip
 > Visual Studio Code should show a notification that states: _"CMake Tools would like to configure IntelliSense for this folder"_.
-It is strongly recommended to allow the action to proceed as the various includes (like the ones related to the RE SDK) will automatically be properly resolved.
+It is strongly recommended allowing the action to proceed as the various includes (like the ones related to the RE SDK) will automatically be properly resolved.

 #### Visual Studio (Windows)